SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/9-prep-for-production.md

 This command will generate the following configurations

-1.1 It adds the build scripts dependencies to the `app/manager/package.json`.
+1.1 It updates the `app/manager/package.json` with build scripts and dependencies:

 ```json
 {